patronasxdxd/dev/README.md

 _**THUSD**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
 Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 thUSD is always exchangeable for $1 USD worth of collateral.

-_**Active Vault:**_ an Ethereum address owns an “active Trove” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the Vault struct for that address.
+_**Active Vault:**_ an Ethereum address owns an “active Vault” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the Vault struct for that address.

 _**Closed Vault:**_ a Vault that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedTroves` list with ID equal to the owning address.

-_**Active collateral:**_ the amount of collateral recorded on a Trove’s struct
+_**Active collateral:**_ the amount of collateral recorded on a Vault’s struct

-_**Active debt:**_ the amount of thUSD debt recorded on a Trove’s struct
+_**Active debt:**_ the amount of thUSD debt recorded on a Vault’s struct

-_**Entire collateral:**_ the sum of a Trove’s active collateral plus its pending collateral rewards accumulated from distributions
+_**Entire collateral:**_ the sum of a Vault’s active collateral plus its pending collateral rewards accumulated from distributions

-_**Entire debt:**_ the sum of a Trove’s active debt plus its pending debt rewards accumulated from distributions
+_**Entire debt:**_ the sum of a Vault’s active debt plus its pending debt rewards accumulated from distributions

 _**Individual collateralization ratio (ICR):**_ a Vault's ICR is the ratio of the dollar value of its entire collateral at the current collateral:USD price, to its entire debt

 _**Nominal collateralization ratio (nominal ICR, NICR):**_ a Vault's nominal ICR is its entire collateral (in collateral) multiplied by 100e18 and divided by its entire debt.

-_**Total active collateral:**_ the sum of active collateral over all Troves.
+_**Total active collateral:**_ the sum of active collateral over all Vaults.
 Equal to the collateral in the ActivePool.

-_**Total active debt:**_ the sum of active debt over all Troves.
+_**Total active debt:**_ the sum of active debt over all Vaults.
 Equal to the thUSD in the ActivePool.

 _**Total defaulted collateral:**_ the total collateral in the DefaultPool